geosolutions-it/MapStore2/docs/user-guide/managing-contexts.md

 # Managing Contexts
 *******************

-On [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) the **Application Context Manager** is an administrative tool designed to build and configure MapStore's viewers: the administrator is able to configure a custom MapStore viewer by choosing:
+In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) the **Application Context Manager** is an administrative tool designed to build and configure MapStore's viewers: the administrator is able to configure a custom MapStore viewer by choosing:

 * The name of the context (the viewer will have its own specific URL)
 * The default map configuration and map contents (like layers, backgrounds, catalogs, CRSs etc)